danielsaidi/ScrollKit/README.md

 }
 ```

-You can use this offset in any way you like, e.g. to fade in a navigation bar title.

-You can use a `ScrollViewWithStickyHeader` to create a scroll view with a stretchy, sticky header:
+It also has a `ScrollViewWithStickyHeader` that makes it easy to set up a stretchy, sticky header:

 ```swift
 struct MyView: View {